C.O.R.S.E Foundation

-This RFP process will fairly and equitably distribute funds for supplemental special education programs, serving our community's children with special needs.
-One to two times each year, the Foundation Board will accept requests for proposals from educators and associated committees.
+Our RFP process will fairly and equitably distribute funds for supplemental programs, serving children with special needs, ages 3 to 22.
+Although our primary mission is to serve children with special needs, we strive to fund integrated programs and supportive resources that will benefit ALL children in the community, with sufficient staffing and supports so that children with special needs can successfully access these opportunities alongside their peers.
+Once a year, the Foundation Board will accept requests for proposals from Scituate Public School educators, Scituate Recreation and associated organizations.
 Legally, the CORSE Foundation cannot fund basic staffing and services required of the school system by state and federal education laws.
 However, with alternative funding, expanded and enhanced programming can have a profound effect on those whose educational needs are greatest.
-Examples of possible proposals include: after school social and academic programs, supportive recreational programs and faculty/parent resources.
+Examples of proposals funded are outlined below.
 RFP applications must meet certain eligibility requirements as outlined in the application form.

-Proposals should be submitted electronically to corsefoundation@comcast.net.
-Proposal requests deadline for academic year 2013-14 and summer 2014 will be May 15, 2013.
+Proposals should be submitted electronically to corsefoundation@comcast.netProposal requests deadline for academic year 2023-24 and summer 2024 TBD.

 For More Information:

-Since 2006, the CORSE Foundation has awarded over $425,000 in funds for a wide range of proposals that support all children within the community, especially those with special needs.
-These proposals include supplemental programming in the areas of academics, social skills, community and recreational experiences.
+Since 2006, the CORSE Foundation has awarded funds for a wide range of proposals that support all children within the community, especially those with special needs.
+These proposals include supplemental programming in the areas of academics, social development, community and recreational experiences.
 Additionally, the Foundation has provided funds for supplemental resources for Scituate Public Schools -- in the areas of professional development, parent resources and training, technology, student support and family services-- which benefit all students attending SPS.
+Examples of proposals funded:

 Staff & Parent Training/Resources